tencent cloud

 rd_kafka_conf_set(conf, "compression.level", "0", NULL, 0);

-// Client ID, with the default value being rdkafka.
+// Client ID, default is rdkafka

 rd_kafka_conf_set(conf, "client.id", "rdkafka", NULL, 0);